-The Asbestos Management Plans are reviewed every five years or when there are changes to the buildings, plant and structures.
+The register must be reviewed at least every five years or when there are changes to the buildings, plant and structures.

-The Asbestos Management Plans are readily available to workers, health and safety representatives and contractors that have carried out or intend to carry out work at Church workplaces through Church Head Office.
+The register must be readily available to workers, health and safety representatives and contractors that have carried out or intend to carry out work at Church workplaces.